Switchback Travel (Jason Hummel)

 Ski pants are a critical barrier between you and the elements, and there’s a pair to fit every type of skier and budget.
 Resort-goers typically opt for a classic hardshell design with some light insulation to stay warm on the lift rides up.
-Backcountry skiers have plenty of softshell and stretch-infused options for improved range of motion and breathability.
+Backcountry riders have plenty of softshell and stretch-infused options for improved range of motion and breathability.
 Of course, some of our recommended ski pants toe the line for those who like to do a little of both.
-Below are the best ski pants for the 2024-2025 season, along with our comparison table and buying advice after the picks.
-Of note: This article includes options for both men and women, but we’ve also written a dedicated round-up on the best women’s ski pants.
+Below are the best ski pants for the 2025 season.
+For more background information, see our comparison tables and buying advice below the picks, along with details about our testing process.
+Of note: This article includes options for both men and women, but we’ve also written dedicated round-ups on the best women’s ski pants and best men's ski pants.

 Best for: Resort and backcountry